patmaddox/rspec2rails2-dev/README.txt

 == DESCRIPTION:

-This project is for RSpec developers/contributors.
+This project is for RSpec-1 developers/contributors.

+NOTE: For RSpec-2, see http://github.com/rspec/rspec-dev

 == INSTALL: